rafaellagp/Real-estate-price-prediction-FullProject/README.md

 •	Swimming pool (Yes/No)
 •	State of the building (New, to be renovated, ...)

 2. Data Cleaning and exploratory analysis

-•	Be able to use pandas.
-•	Be able to use Data visualization libraries.(matplotlib or seaborn).
-•	Be able to clean a dataset for analysis.
-•	Be able to use colors in visualizations correctly.
-•	Be able to establish conclusions about a dataset.
-•	Be able to find and answer creative questions about data.
-•	Be able to think outside the box.
 The Mission

 Step 1 : Data Cleaning
 A cleaned dataset that doesn't contain any duplicates, blank spaces or error-free.
 No duplicates
 Extra: a dataset with latitude and longitude was collected and merged into the main database to have a more accurate model.

 Step 2 : Exploratory Data Analysis
 On this step the following points were explored with vizualization when appropriate:
 •	Structure of the data (rows and columns)
 •	Correlation between the variables to each other and to price.
 •	Which variables have the greatest and least influence on the price.
 •	Percentage of missing values per column and resolve this problem

 Libraries:  matplotlib, seaborn, plotly, pandas, numpy

 3. Machine Learning Models

 The Mission

 Create a machine learning model to predict prices on Belgium's real estate sales.
 Take the dataset that was previously scraped, preprocessed and analyzed.
 Preprocess the data to be used with machine learning: handle NANs, handle categorical data, select features and remove features that have too strong correlation.

 Step 1 : Data formatting
-Now that the dataset is ready, you have to format it for machine learning:

 Dataset was divided for training and testing.
 (X_train, y_train, X_test, y_test) to apply the models, and to try a better performance the dataset was also divided with only Houses or Apartments.

 Step 2: Model evaluation

 The following algorithms were tested: Random Forest Regression (0.82), Gradient Boosting Regressor (0.81), Decision Tree (0.66), Support Vector Regressor (0.52), Lasso model (0.44), Ridge Model (0.44), Bayesian Model (0.44), Elastic Net model (0.44), Multiple Linear Regression (0.37) and Suport Vector Machine Model (0.035).

 Random forest Regression and the Gradient Boosting Regressor are the models with best Scores.
 Gradient Boosting Regressor was chosen to be used in the API.

 4. API deployment

 The Mission

 Deploy an API to Render with Docker that web-developers could create a website around it.
 Get data in JSON format and to return the data in the same format and provide an error if something went wrong.

-Step 1: Create a API to process the input and output data This module contains all the code to preprocess the data and the ML model to predict the price of a house, a route with GET request and return "alive" if the server is alive and a route with POST request that receives the data of a house in JSON format.
+Step 1: Create a API to process the input and output data

+This module contains all the code to preprocess the data and the ML model to predict the price of a house, a route with GET request and return "alive" if the server is alive and a route with POST request that receives the data of a house in JSON format.

 Input
 {
   "data": {